 Since lycopene is absorbed better when accompanied by a small amount of lipids, you should consume watermelon along with a bit of cheese or some nuts.

 Watermelon originated in Africa and has been widely grown and consumed in tropical countries for at least 5,000 years now.
 Its resistant rind enables it to grow in hot and dry regions where other fruits like strawberries and tomatoes that require lots of water, cannot survive.
-Its 92% water content explains its hugely thirst-quenching effect.
+Its 92% water content explains why it is so effective at quenching your thirst.

 When selecting a watermelon, pick a shiny-skinned fruit that is heavy in comparison to its size, and which doesn’t sound ‘hollow’ when tapped lightly.
 Extreme temperatures do not suit the fruit so it should ideally be stored between 15°C and 20°C. Once it has been cut, you can keep it in the refrigerator for a few days by covering the open flesh with some plastic wrap.